quorumcontrol/tupelo-wasm-sdk/examples/tokens/readme.md

 ## Receive Token

-Receiving tokens is straight forward, but requires the output of a sendToken transaction (sent out-of-band of Tupelo).
+Receiving tokens is straight forward, but requires the output of a `sendTokenAndGetPayload` (a `TokenPayload` protobuf, sent out-of-band of Tupelo).

 ```
 await community.playTransactions(tree, [receiveTokenTransactionFromPayload(payload)])